mamintoosi/Fractional-Derivative-in-Sparse-Super-Resolution/README.md

 The simple approach is using the pre-trained dictionaries, which are in folder *Data/Dictionary*.
 Training the dictionary is a time-consuming task, hence we provided our trained dictionaries over various parameters, mentioned in the paper.
 BTW every one could be use *SparseSR_Zooming.m* and the Training images for creating his dictionary with his desired parameter settings, or arbitrary training images.

-All of the test images are about 300 MB, but you can test only one dataset, by editing the following line in SparseSR_Zooming.m:<br>
+All of the test images are about 300 MB, but you can test only one dataset, by editing the following line in *SparseSR_Zooming.m*:<br>
 *dataSets = {'BSDS100','Manga109','Set5','Set14','Urban100'}*
 <br>
 After setting the paths and parameters, you can run the program.